iamatulsingh/Face_Recognition_Tensorflow/README.md

 [![built with Tensorflow2.x](https://img.shields.io/badge/built%20with-Tensorflow2.x-red.svg)](https://www.tensorflow.org/)

 #### This is a example of how to create your own dataset and Face Recognition Model without using any pre trained model.
-###### For creating dataset you have to capture picture of a person or you can scrape images from internet using one of my project on data scraping.
+###### For creating dataset, you have to capture picture of a person or you can scrape images from internet using one of my project on data scraping.
 You can clone data scraping project from here https://github.com/iamatulsingh/pinterest-image-scrap.git

 <br><br>
 ##### Model Summary